Alaska Airlines Flight 261: Memorials

 Many residents of Seattle had been deeply affected by the disaster.
 As part of a memorial vigil in 2000, a column of light was beamed from the top of the Space Needle.
-Students and faculty at the John Hay Elementary School in Queen Anne, Seattle, held a memorial for four Hay students who were killed in the crash.
+Students and faculty at John Hay Elementary School in Queen Anne, Seattle, held a memorial for four Hay students who were killed in the crash.
 In April 2001, John Hay Elementary dedicated the "John Hay Pathway Garden" as a permanent memorial to the students and their families killed on Flight 261.
 The City of Seattle public park Soundview Terrace was renovated in honor of the four Pearson and six Clemetson family members who were killed on board Flight 261 from the same Seattle neighborhood of Queen Anne.
 The park's playground was named "Rachel's Playground" in memory of six-year-old Rachel Pearson, who had often been seen playing at the park.

 Attempted fraud

 Two victims were falsely named in paternity suits as the fathers of children in Guatemala in an attempt to gain insurance and settlement money.
 Subsequent DNA testing proved these claims to be false.

-The crash has appeared in various advance-fee fraud ("419") email scams, in which a scammer uses the name of someone who died in the crash to lure unsuspecting victims into sending money to the scammer by claiming the crash victim left huge amounts of unclaimed funds in a foreign bank account.
-The names of Morris Thompson and Ronald and Joyce Lake were used in schemes unrelated to them.
+The crash has appeared in various advance-fee fraud email scams (also known as "419" or "Nigerian prince" scams), in which a scammer uses the name of someone who died in the crash, claiming to be a lawyer or estate representative for the deceased in order to lure unsuspecting victims into sending money to the scammer by claiming the crash victim left huge amounts of unclaimed funds in a foreign bank account.
+The names of Morris Thompson and Ronald and Joyce Lake were used in schemes of this nature in the years following the crash.